What are Reciprocal Links?

 Reciprocal links are links between two sites that have been created and linked to each other because they cover similar topics or provide complementary goods or services.
-The owners of the sites may find that it helpful to link to each other for the benefit of their visitors.
+The owners of the sites may find that it helps to link to each other for the benefit of their visitors.

 Site owners may do this to give visitors a chance to see both sites.
 Sites may be related or as a show of partnership.
 Following the mythology and folklore surrounding search engine optimization – you may have read or heard that reciprocal links are bad and search engines don’t like them.

 The Truth About Reciprocal Links Is More Complicated Than That

 What about blogs that link to each other on every page in blog rolls?
 Or links between sites owned by the same owner that is reasonable.
 These could be a storefront on a different domain, a blog at a different domain or subdomain associated with a site, or a group of sites from the same company or organization; that focus upon different topics?

 What do search engines think of resource pages?
 Those could be where sites include pages of links and descriptions to other sites that they think their visitors might find helpful and useful?
 What happens if some of those sites link back?
 Does it make a difference if those resource pages include a statement that they will list your site on their page in exchange for a reciprocal link back?
 (I have seen someone face a manual action for doing that, and the search engine removed the action once that resource page with that message was removed.)

 Search Engine Warnings on Reciprocal Links Between Pages

 The major commercial search engines do provide some information about linking in their guidelines:

 Google’s page on Link Schemes warns site owners that some kinds of linking might impact the ratings of their web sites negatively.
 Those have mentioned excessive reciprocal links, also including: